efrecon/machinery/README.md

 that contains the path to the compose project file.
 A relative path will be understood as relative to the directory containing the YAML description file, thus allowing you to easily copy and/or transfer entire hierarchies of files.

 Additionally, a key called `options` can be specified and it will contain a list of additional options that will be passed to `docker-compose up`.
 By default, all project files are brought up with the option `-d` to start their components in the background.

+Finally, a kay called `substitution` can be set to a boolean.
+When `true`, the YAML compose file will be substituted for local environment variables before being parsed by `docker-compose`.
+See [above](#docker-compose) for more information.

 ## Giving it a quick test